Troy Transit Center: Description

 The transit center is located in the southwest corner of Troy at 1201 Doyle Drive.
 It is about 1200 ft southwest of the former Birmingham Station and is situated behind the Midtown Square shopping center.
 The Oakland/Troy Airport is located just a few blocks away, on the east side of Coolidge Highway.
 The transit center has fairly easy access from both I-75 and Woodward Avenue (M-1).

-The Troy Transit Center brings together the services of Amtrak, SMART buses and taxis.
 Designed by local architectural firm Neumann/Smith, the one story, 2000 sqfoot brick building includes a waiting room and restrooms, as well as large expanses of glass that allow natural light to flood the interior.
 There are 124 spaces for both long and short term free parking.
 A pedestrian bridge over the tracks allows access to the western platform and protects passengers from inclement weather.
 There is no ticketing, nor even a Quik-Trak kiosk, and baggage cannot be checked.
 Station hours are midnight to 2:00 am, 5:00 am to 6:30 am, 10:00 am to 11:30 am, and 5:00 pm to 6:30 pm daily.
 The station has an elevation of 750 ft.

 There is a bus stand in front of the station and, according to the Troy Chamber of Commerce, there would be an estimated 18,200 SMART passengers stopping adjacent to the new transit center annually (about 50 per day).
 However, SMART buses were banned from the station in December 2016 as part of a long-running issues with the former owner of the land on which the station sits.
 A deal was struck in June 2017 allowing SMART to directly access the station again.

 Of the 22 Michigan stations regularly served by Amtrak, Troy was the thirteenth-busiest in the Fiscal Year 2015, boarding or detraining an average of approximately 64 passengers daily.
 Although the Troy Transit Center replaced Birmingham station in early October 2014, the ridership for remained consistent following the change of stations.
 (Note: The indicated slight increase in the annual ridership for the Troy Transit Center combines the ridership data with the Birmingham station (which the Troy Transit Center replaced within the first two weeks of the Fiscal Year 2015) as if the two stations were one.)